mui/mui-x/docs/data/data-grid/row-height/row-height.md

----
-title: Data Grid - Row height
----

-# Data grid - Row height
+# Data Grid - Row height

 <p class="description">Customize the height of your rows.</p>